pollinations/Gnawave/one-pager.md

 - **Essence**: Fusion of **Moroccan Gnawa music** and **AI technology** for cultural preservation and innovation.
 - **Goal**: To preserve Gnawa music and explore AI's potential in understanding complex musical traditions.
 - **Collaboration**: Between Moroccan and German experts, spanning geographical and disciplinary boundaries.
+- **Residency Start Date**: Thu, Jun 13, 2024, leading up to the Essaouira Festival.
+- **Essaouira Festival Dates**: Thu, Jun 27, 2024 – Sat, Jun 29, 2024.

 ## **Key Components**

 - **Open-Source Dataset**: Creation of a dataset for research and innovation at the intersection of music and AI.
 - **Music Release**: A blend of traditional Gnawa music with contemporary electronic elements.
-- **Live Performance**: Showcasing AI-enhanced interpretations of Gnawa music.
+- **Live Performance**: Showcasing AI-enhanced interpretations of Gnawa music during the Essaouira Festival from Thu, Jun 27, 2024 – Sat, Jun 29, 2024.

 ## **Project Milestones**